PeterTillema/ICEDebugger/readme.md

 # ICE Debugger
 A debugger for ICE Compiler.
 It's not so stable though, and not done yet.
-Note that the output program will be significantly bigger than normal.
+Note that the output program will be slightly bigger than normal.

 ## Usage
-To load and setup the debugger, add `dbd(0)` at the start of your program.
-To open the debugger from anywhere in the code, use `dbd(1)`.
+When you compile a program with debug mode on, the compiled program automatically checks if the debugger is loaded on the calculator, and if so, sets up. *If the debugger is not present, the program will just quit without any warning!* To open the debugger from anywhere in the code, use `dbd(0)`.